Taking AI image generation up a notch

 Generate images or text textures with a prompt

-As it is in its earliest stage of its development, Adobe Firefly only has two features available for users to try — which are converting text into images and adding styles to typed-out text.
+As it is in its earliest stage of development, Adobe Firefly only has two features available for users to try — which are converting text into images and adding styles to typed-out text.
 The former is reminiscent of Midjourney, and you only need to type in a few words to generate an image.
 This resulting photo can be further modified with filters, adjusted lighting, and content type.

 A careful approach to AI image generation

 Overall, Adobe Firefly is a careful step into the controversial world of AI-powered image generation.
 Adobe isn’t reckless in its execution, seeing as the software is currently trained on the company’s existing royalty-free media library, openly licensed content, and material with expired copyright.
-Although, the software is still in its infancy and two features so far have been revealed.
+Although the software is still in its infancy and two features have been revealed.
 Plus, it also commits common AI errors like generating bad results.